Bearer/bearer/docs/guides/configure-scan.md

 ## Select a scanner type

-Did you know that Bearer can also detect hard-coded secrets in your code?
+Did you know that Bearer CLI can also detect hard-coded secrets in your code?
 In addition to the default SAST scanner, there's a built-in secrets scanner.
 Use the `--scanner` flag to change [scanner types](/explanations/scanners/).

 ```bash
 bearer scan . --scanner secrets